Gametoast/Documentation/StarWarsBattlefrontII/documentation/Battlefront2_scripting_system.md

 ### Registering an Event Callback

 To register a function as a Callback, the script calls one of the Event registration functions.
-These functions all have names that start with &quot;On&quot; followed by the name of the Event, and optionally by the name of a Filter:
+These functions all have names that start with "On" followed by the name of the Event, and optionally by the name of a Filter:

-- &quot; **On&quot; + Event Name**
+- " **On" + Event Name**
-- &quot; **On&quot; + Event Name + Filter Name**
+- " **On" + Event Name + Filter Name**

-For example, the registration function for the Command Post Event &quot;BeginCapture&quot; and the Command Post Filter &quot;Team&quot; has the name &quot;OnBeginCaptureTeam&quot;.
+For example, the registration function for the Command Post Event "BeginCapture" and the Command Post Filter "Team" has the name "OnBeginCaptureTeam".

 The Event part of the registration function expects a Lua function to call, whether by reference or inline definition.
 If the Event is instance-specific, it also expects an additional parameter to specify which instance.